Quantization of conductance in gapped interacting systems: Setup and Results

 \subsection{Preamble}

 It is now common lore that the remarkable precision of the plateaus appearing in Hall measurements at low temperatures is explained by linking the Hall conductance with a topological invariant.
-For translationally invariant, non-interacting systems, it is the Chern number of the ground state bundle over the Brillouin zone, and the connection can be established by a direct computation.
-In interacting systems, the Brillouin zone is replaced by a torus associated with fluxes threading the system.
-In~\cite{AvronSeiler85} Avron and Seiler prove quantisation of the Hall conductance in this framework with an assumption regarding constancy (in the flux parameter) of the adiabatic curvature of the ground state bundle.
-Thouless, Niu and Wu give in~\cite{Thouless85} a similar argument.
-In both cases, the assumption can be replaced by an averaging over the flux torus.
-The averaging is also analogous to the adiabatic insertion of a quantum unit of flux in Laughling's argument~\cite{Laughlin}.
-Furthermore, Thouless and Niu argue in~\cite{Niu87} for a certain locality of the Hall conductance, of which the argument in the present article is reminiscent.
-Proving these assumptions, or bypassing them, was considered an open problem \cite{Avron:web}, and was resolved only thirty years later by Hastings and Michalakis in~\cite{HastingsMichalakis} {by relying on a crucial locality estimate.}
+For translationally invariant, non-interacting systems, it is the Chern number of the ground state bundle over the Brillouin zone.
+In interacting systems, the Brillouin zone is replaced by a torus associated with fluxes threading the system. {In independent works, Avron and Seiler \cite{AvronSeiler85} and Thouless, Niu and Wu \cite{Thouless85} prove quantisation of the Hall conductance in this framework \emph{assuming} that the adiabatic curvature of the ground state bundle is constant, i.e.\ independent of the fluxes\footnote{Thouless and Niu argue in~\cite{Niu87} why the assumption is reasonable, relying on locality arguments that foreshadow the later proof.
+The assumption can be replaced by averaging the conductance over the flux torus.
+In a slightly different setting~\cite{Laughlin}, Laughlin argues that the averaging over \emph{one of two} fluxes can actually be justified.}.

+Proving the constancy of curvature, or bypassing it, was considered an open problem \cite{Avron:web}, and was resolved only thirty years later by Hastings and Michalakis in~\cite{HastingsMichalakis} by relying on a crucial locality estimate.

 The present paper gives a streamlined and expository version of the proof in~\cite{HastingsMichalakis}, presenting also a result in the thermodynamic limit.
 Our version is shorter, at the cost of making a stronger assumption.
 Indeed, we assume that the gap remains open for the system threaded with fluxes.
 This is a prerequisite to even speak about the adiabatic curvature on the torus of fluxes, cf.\ the framework discussed above.
-It is quite remarkable that \cite{HastingsMichalakis} does not need this assumption by bypassing the notion of adiabatic curvature.
-A recent related work of Giuliani, Mastropietro and Porta~\cite{Giuliani:2016gn} yields a similar result, namely the quantisation of the Hall conductance for interacting electrons in the thermodynamic limit, but restricted to weak interactions.
-They also bypass the geometric picture in favour of Ward identities and constructive quantum field theory.
+Remarkably, \cite{HastingsMichalakis} don't need this assumption as they bypass the use of bundles.